-Powder coatings are one of the hardest working coatings in the industry.
-With applications ranging from consumer goods like fridges to hard-wearing machinery and pipelines, powder coating is a billion-dollar industry.
-Whether your substrate is metal, plastics, wood, or MDF, a powder coating will provide extreme durability with an attractive finish.
+Powder coating is one of the hardest working coatings in the industry.
+With applications ranging from consumer goods like fridges to hard-wearing machinery and pipelines, it is a billion-dollar industry.
+Whether your substrate is metal, plastics, wood, or MDF, a powder coat will provide extreme durability with an attractive finish.

 The powder coating process can be broken down into 3 basic steps:

 As the name suggests, powder coating is applied to a substrate in a dry powder form.
 Choosing how to powder coat comes down to the part your are coating.
 The most common method of application uses an electrostatic spray gun, which applies an electric charge to the powder.
 When sprayed at a grounded substrate, the powder will accelerate towards it and the electric attraction is what causes it to stick.
 The piece is then put into a powder coating oven for the powder to cure; the heat causes the powder to melt and chemically react, creating a uniform film which is tightly connected and resistant to breakdown.
 The part is ready as soon as it leaves the powder coating oven.
 A powder coat can also be applied by dipping the substrate into a fluidized bed of aerated powder.

 Top 5 reasons to choose powder coating

 Powder coating is already a billions-of-dollars-a-year business, and is only getting bigger.
 Here are 5 reasons why:

 - Durability: It is more resistant to chipping, scratching, fading, and wearing than liquid coatings.

 - Appearance: Unlimited color and finish choice (including gloss, matt, iridescent, glitter, and candy)

 - Cost efficiency: It is cheaper than liquid paint, and with minimal to no wastage.
 Plus it is very long-lasting, and has a short cure time.

 - Flexibility: Suitable for a wide range of materials, and purposes.